lfrey74/ffp/README.md

 #### Page Start and Process

 This page will begin construction on August 21, 2024.
 A basic html outline with needed placeholders will be completed first.
 A css file will be built next to arrange the page per the expected design outcome image provided by The Odin Project.
 Images will be added after the page meets the expected design outcome.

 #### Page Completion

-TBD - This section will be updated when the page is completed.
+Version 1 completed on 8/22/24.
+This may be the final version unless future assignments include updating and/or changing this page.